craftzdog/send-email-lambda/README.md

 }
 ```

-Configure Amazon API Gateway like this:
+Configure your API Gateway like this:

 ![API Gateway](./_images/api_gateway.png)